-- A. Effective July 2016, the City will contribute \$35.00 per employee, per month (\$16.154 per pay period), into a fund for the purpose of providing a monthly stipend for retirees to apply to the costs of their health and/or dental insurance, medical and dental copays, prescriptions, cancer benefits for active employees not covered by the Public Safety Retirement System's cancer insurance and other benefits as the Trustees may determine.
-This contribution will be matched by a \$29.00 per pay period contribution to the same fund by each employee. - B. The trust fund shall be managed and administered by a board of 5 trustees selected as follows: - 1.
-Two (2) trustees shall be appointed by the City Manager; - 2.
-Two (2) trustees shall be appointed by the Phoenix Fire Fighters Association, Local 493; and - 3.
-One (1) trustee, who shall serve as chairman, shall be selected by the 4 appointees specified above.
+- A. Effective July 1, 2023, the existence of the Employee Benefit Trust Fund is continued for the term of this Memorandum of Understanding.
+The City will contribute \$68 per employee, per month, (\$31.385 per pay period) into the Fund for the purpose of providing a monthly stipend to retirees to apply to the costs of their health and/or dental insurance, a funeral expense benefit for employees and retirees, and such other benefits as may be lawfully provided, as determined in the discretion of the Trustees.
+The City's contribution will be matched by a \$29 per pay period to the same fund made by each employee. - B. The Trust Fund shall be managed and administered by a Board of five (5) Trustees selected as follows: - 1.
+Two (2) Trustees shall be appointed by the City Manager; - 2.
+Two (2) Trustees shall be appointed by the Phoenix Fire Fighters Association, Local 493: and - 3.
+One (1) Trustee, who shall serve as Chairperson, shall be selected by the four (4) appointed Trustees specified above. - C. The Trust Fund shall be invested in prudent, protected investments in compliance with applicable law.
+The Trustees may seek such outside, independent advice and consultation as they shall deem appropriate. - D. The Fund Trustees may adopt such rules and regulations for their Plan of Benefits as they deem appropriate and are authorized to secure a formal trust instrument.
+The trust instrument and any amendments thereto, must be specifically approved by the City Manager and the Union before they can become effective.